PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 })
 ```

-Fortunately, D3 can generate something like this for us:
+Fortunately, D3 can generate the anonymous function that we need for the second parameter of `.attr()` in the previous code snippet.
+Add the following to `app.js` just above our previous code for `var path = d3.select('g').selectAll('path')...`:

 ```javascript
 var arc = d3.arc()